opconWizard/opcon-docs/docs/Files/Database-Information/Data-Transformation-Services-(DTS).md

     a *.bak* file extension (e.g., D:\\MSSQL\\Backup\\DTSOpconxps.bak).
 9. Click **OK** to accept the backup (.bak) filename.
 10. Click the **Options** tab in the **Select a page** menu.
-11. On the Options tab\'s screen:
+11. On the Options tab's screen:
 12. Go the **Overwrite media** frame.
 13. Select the **Append to the existing backup set** or **Overwrite all existing backup sets** radio button.
 Either option is acceptable.